farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Data_Search.md

 16. Once the search is complete, proceed to the next task.
 Leave this window open as you resume testing in the next task from this point.

-### Task 2 – Export the Search Query Results
+### Task 2 – Export the Search Report

 When someone opens a case to search for content, you typically export the results for further processing, oftentimes by legal teams that must investigate a case.
-In this task, Holly will export the search results from the previous case.
+You can also export the search report.
+In this task, Holly will export the search report from the previous case.
+In the next task, you will export the search results from the same case.

 1. This task will resume from where you left off in the prior task, which was the **Search** tab on the **Content search** window.
 The only existing search request is the **Holly Dickson test search** that you just created and ran. <br/>

 	Select the **Holly Dickson test search** record.
 This will open a detail pane on the right for this search request.
 Note the information captured for this search, including the number of items that were retrieved.
 Select the **Actions** button at the bottom of the pane.
-In the drop-down menu that appears, select **Export report**. <br/>
+In the drop-down menu that appears, select **Export report**.

-	**Warning:** In your real-world scenarios, if you want to select the **Export results** button, you must be assigned the **Organization Management** role.
-If you're not assigned this role, you won't have the necessary permissions to export the search results.
-As such, this action will ultimately fail.

 2. In the **Export report** pane that appears on the right, you only want to view the items with a recognized format, so verify that under the **Output options** section, the first option is selected (**All items, excluding ones that have unrecognized format, are encrypted, or weren't indexed for other reasons**). <br/>